-Naturalist Basin Trail is a 12.8 mile heavily trafficked out and back trail located near Kamas, UT that features a lake and is rated as moderate.
+Naturalist Basin Trail is a 12.8 mile heavily trafficked out and back trail located near Kamas, Utah that features a lake and is rated as moderate.
 The trail is primarily used for hiking, fishing, horses, and backpacking and is accessible from July until September.
 Dogs and horses are also able to use this trail.

 To get to the Naturalist Basin Trail follow the Highline trail for about 4.0 miles to the junction with the Naturalist Basin Trail.
 Then continue another 1.75 miles to the lake.
 There are a lot up ups and downs on the Highline trail but mostly descends 400 feet in the first 1.25 miles then mostly climbs 650 feet to the Jordan Lake.
 There are three other lakes on a bench above Jordan Lake where you will find Shaler, Faxon and LeConte Lakes

 I did it a long while ago when I first got into backpacking & really love it with the access to the scenery from the Mirror Lake Hwy

 Have done this trail a few times on horseback.
 Rocky trail but well worth the climb up into the basin from Highline Trail.